-A budget can be used to help track and monitor library expenditure for new books and other library items over a defined period of time, e.g., an academic year, a calendar year, or a period of months.
+One or more budgets can be used to help track and monitor library expenditure for new books and other library items and consumables as the expenditure is planned or completed over a defined period of time, e.g., an academic year, a calendar year, or a defined period of months.

-Budgets usually have an allocated amount of money for a defined period of time and each item purchased during that defined period of time can be allocated to a specific budget.
-Budgets can be optionally assigned to Cost Centres.
-Based on school preferences, you can choose:
+Budgets usually have an allocated amount of money for a defined period of time and the cost of items purchased during that defined period of time can be allocated to a single budget.
+At any time you can run a budget report to check different states of expenditure.
+Budgets can be optionally aligned to Cost Centres.
+Based on school preferences, you can choose to:

 1. Not use budgets, or